About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

 - MBBS — Bachelor of Medicine, Bachelor of Surgery, University of Sydney (1995)

-- Clinical Senior Lecturer — University of Sydney
+- Associate Professor — University of Sydney

 - Staff Specialist — Westmead Hospital, since 2007